Junior Developer Pipeline AI Crisis: The Narrowing Pyramid

 AWS European Sovereign Cloud Launches—But Does It Solve the Real Problem?

 The technical separation is genuine.
 An AWS engineer who deployed services to the European Sovereign Cloud confirmed on Hacker News that proper boundaries exist—U.S.-based engineers can’t see anything happening in the sovereign cloud.
 To fix issues there, they play “telephone” with EU-based engineers.
-The infrastructure uses partition name *aws-eusc* and region name *eusc-de-east-1*, completely separate from AWS’s global regions.
-All components—IAM, billing systems, Route 53 name servers using European Top-Level Domains—remain within EU borders.
+The infrastructure uses the partition name *aws-eusc* and the region name *eusc-de-east-1*, which are completely separate from AWS’s global regions.
+All components, IAM, billing systems, and Route 53 name servers using European Top-Level Domains—remain within EU borders.

 But this isolation comes with costs.
 As that same engineer warned, “it really slows down debugging issues.
 Problems that would be fixed in a day or two can take a month.”
 This is the sovereignty trade-off in practice: more control, less velocity.
 The service launches with approximately 90 AWS services, not the full catalog.
-Plans exist to expand into sovereign Local Zones in Belgium, the Netherlands, and Portugal, but this remains a subset of what AWS offers globally.
+Plans exist to expand into sovereign Local Zones in Belgium, the Netherlands, and Portugal, but this remains a subset of AWS’s offerings globally.

 For some workloads, this trade-off makes sense.
 For others, it’s a deal-breaker.